veracode/Veracode-Community-Projects/README.md

 ----------------------
 Projects in this category implement HMAC digest signing, which is required to use Veracode APIs that use a [Veracode ID and Key](https://help.veracode.com/reader/lsoDk5r2cv~YrwLQSI7lfw/Z70twkx761Oc2RjWUDAWFA).

-* [PythonHMAC](https://github.com/ctcampbell/veracode-python-hmac-example) - simple example of usage of the Veracode API signing library provided in the Veracoe Help Center
+* [PythonHMAC](https://github.com/ctcampbell/veracode-python-hmac-example) - simple example of usage of the Veracode API signing library provided in the Veracode Help Center

 * [NodeJS](https://gist.github.com/mrpinghe/f44479f2270ea36bf3b7cc958cc76cc0) - NodeJS lib to generate authorization header with Veracode API Key and ID.
 Sample usage in the comment of the gist